A Comparison of the Best Broadcast TV Recorders (DVRs) in 2023

 No paid subscription is required, making the AirTV products worthy of consideration.
 You just need to sign up for a free Sling TV account.

-If you don’t want to pay the channel guide fee for Tablo, then consider the AirTV 2 or AirTV Anywhere.
 However, the Tablo has a superior channel guide that presents all of the shows or movies available in a Netflix-style grid which makes it easy to find shows you want to record in the future.
-The Tablo also offers manual recording, which can be useful in some cases, while AirTV does not.
+I would only consider AirTV if you want to be able to view your recordings remotely when away from home.
 Read my full review:

 AirTV Pros